 1 large egg

-3. Add the butter and pulse until it’s well incorporated—the mixture should look like a coarse meal.
+- Add the butter and pulse until it’s well incorporated—the mixture should look like a coarse meal.

-7. Bake until the topping is golden brown — the fruit may bubble up the sides a bit — 35-40 minutes.
+- Bake until the topping is golden brown (the fruit may bubble up the sides a bit) for around 35-40 minutes.
 Cool 5-10 minutes before serving warm.

 Looking for more great baking recipes?
-Don’t miss McDowell’s forthcoming cookbook (photographed in Woodstock!), The Fearless Baker, available this October.
+Take a look at McDowell’s cookbook, The Fearless Baker, available on Amazon.